mdrorum/advancedprogramming/lectures/lecture7/README.md

 # Exercises

-- program a behavior for your bots based on a Las Vegas algorithm
-- program a behavior for your bots based on a Montecarlo algorithm
+- your algorithm must use (or have a version that uses) a randomized algorithm